mccoyJosh/ClassInfo/SDEV120/M01/Day1/4_psuedocode_intro.md

 Since this obviously is not interpreted by a computer, what does this benefit us?

 - Allows us to plan REAL programs on computers
-- Allows us to demonstrate an algorithm without actually writing it to talk and potentially fix it with others (which is kinda another way of planning but whatever)
+- Allows us to demonstrate an algorithm without actually writing it (in code), and potentially fix it with others (which is kinda another way of planning but whatever)

 # First Steps